CalvinFronda/liri-node-app/README.md

 * Preview link: 30 second preview of song (if avaliable)
 * Song album: name of album `
 ```
-`movie-this`: This command will use OMDB data base to search a movie and give you relative information on that movie.
-The movie must be a valid movie or there will be some errors.
+`movie-this`: This command will use OMDB data base to search a movie and give you  information on that movie.
+The movie must be a valid movie or there will errors.

 Ex: `node liri.js movie-this movie`
 Output: